Roman calendar

-The Roman calendar was the calendar used by the Roman Kingdom and Roman Republic.
+The Roman calendar was used by the Roman Kingdom and Roman Republic.
 Although the term is primarily used for Rome's pre-Julian calendars, it is often used inclusively of the Julian calendar established by Julius Caesar in 46 BC.
 (Note: The term does not include the Alexandrian calendar of Roman Egypt, which continued the unique months of that land's former calendar; the Byzantine calendar of the later Roman Empire, which usually dated the Roman months in the simple count of the ancient Greek calendars; and the Gregorian calendar, which refined the Julian system to bring it into still closer alignment with the tropical year.)

 According to most Roman accounts, their original calendar was established by their legendary first king Romulus.
 It consisted of ten months, beginning in spring with March and leaving winter as an unassigned span of days before the next year.
 These months each had 30 or 31 days and ran for 38 nundinal cycles, each forming a kind of eight-day week—nine days counted inclusively in the Roman manner—and ending with religious rituals and a public market.
 This fixed calendar bore traces of its origin as an observational lunar one.
 In particular, the most important days of each month—its kalends, nones, and ides—seem to have derived from the new moon, the first-quarter moon, and the full moon respectively.
 To a late date, the College of Pontiffs formally proclaimed each of these days on the Capitoline Hill and Roman dating counted down inclusively towards the next such day in any month.
 (For example, the year-end festival of Terminalia on 23 February was called VII.
 Kal.
 Mart., the 6th day before the March kalends.)

-Romulus's successor Numa Pompilius was then usually credited with a revised calendar that divided winter between the two months of January and February, shortened most other months accordingly, and brought everything into rough alignment with the solar year by some system of intercalation.
-This is a typical element of lunisolar calendars and was necessary to keep the Roman religious festivals and other activities in their proper seasons.
+Romulus's successor Numa Pompilius is usually credited with a revised calendar that divided winter between the two months of January and February, shortened most other months, and established rough alignment with the solar year by some system of intercalation.
+This is a typical feature of lunisolar calendars and was necessary to keep the Roman religious festivals and other activities within their proper seasons.